MrSimsek/aristotle/README.md

 ## Packaging for Production

-To package apps for the local platform:
+To package apps for the local platform (Node version must be 14.x.x):

 ```bash
 yarn package